2005 Temple Owls football team

 The 2005 Temple Owls football team represented Temple University in the college 2005 NCAA Division I-A football season.
-Temple competed as an independent.
+Temple competed as an independent, and finished with a winless record of 0-11.
 The team was coached by Bobby Wallace and played their homes game in Lincoln Financial Field.
+After a 0-6 start Bobby Wallace did not seek renewal of his contract.

 The Owls scored 107 points and gave up 498 points.